-Note: some polyurethanes will not adhere to shellac or lacquer surfaces.
+Note: Some polyurethanes will not adhere to shellac or lacquer surfaces.
 We recommend you remove these finishes.
-To determine finish type, apply nail polish remover to an inconspicuous area.
+To determine the finish type, apply nail polish remover to an inconspicuous area.
 The remover will soften shellac or lacquer.

 Old paint or finishes in poor condition: Select a good quality paint stripper to remove paint or previous finish to reveal bare wood.